 Additionally, deep pressure stimulation makes the body switch from sympathetic nervous system to the parasympathetic one - from the “fight or flight” response to the “rest and digest” response, so to speak.
 Once that happens, your heart rate slows, muscles relax, and the body starts producing endorphins - hormones that are associated with happiness and “runner’s high”.
 Weighted blankets can approximate this feeling, although the effect is a bit more subdued than with standard deep pressure stimulation therapies.

 The deep pressure of a weighted blanket can also make you feel like you’re being hugged or swaddled, which is also a very powerful (and calming) stimulus.
 Think of small babies - even the fussiest ones will stop crying and protesting as soon as they are picked up and held tight.

-People suffering from insomnia are very wary of magic bullets that claim that they can solve all their sleeping problems.
+People encountering troubled sleep are very wary of magic bullets that claim that they can solve all their sleeping problems.
 We get it - we’ve been where you are, too!
 Just like Sarah from the story at the start of this post, we’re all entitled to question new approaches until we’re convinced that they will work for us.

 That said, we acknowledge the fact that weighted blankets are not a cure-all - their effectiveness will depend on the conditions in question, the severity of the symptoms, and one’s responsiveness to deep pressure stimulation.

 “I purchased for my 8-year-old son who would be hopping out of bed several times and taking over an hour to fall to sleep most nights.
 Since using the blanket, he hasn't hopped out of bed and is generally asleep within 15 minutes.
 Can't recommend enough - thank you!”